stqqrm/bex.vim/README.md

 ## Todo

-* Add support for unpacking/packing .zip, .rar, .7z, .tar.
-(No dependency)
+* Add support for unpacking/packing .zip, .rar, .7z and .tar.
+(Optional, only enabled if dependencies are already installed)